-Morocco is a beautiful North African country nestled in between oceans and desert.
-The mighty Atlas Mountains, famous since antiquity, runs through the center of the country before reaching the Atlantic Coast, and is filled with fascinating mountain culture and gorgeous views.
+Morocco is a beautiful North African country nestled in between oceans and deserts.
+The mighty Atlas Mountains, famous since antiquity, runs through the center of the country before reaching the Atlantic Coast and is filled with fascinating mountain culture and gorgeous views.

 However, there are still serious issues plaguing the people of Ghana.
 Access to education and healthcare is limited, leaving many poor citizens to suffer from preventable or treatable diseases, and leaving young people with a hard time finding work due to lacking qualifications.
 There are also significant human rights issues with children as young as five being illegally forced to work and shoddy infrastructure limits their opportunities later in life as well.

-By joinng one of Ubelong’s 4 Ghana projects, covering construction, education, law & human rights and healthcare, you can be part of the solution to these problems.
+By joining one of Ubelong’s 4 Ghana projects, covering construction, education, law & human rights, and healthcare, you can be part of the solution to these problems.
 Starting at $300USD, choosing to go to Ghana with Ubelong out of all the volunteer programs in Africa available to you is a great and very affordable choice.

 Ubelong tackles these three problems with three separate projects.
 You can work in childcare either in a regular daycare or one specifically for disabled children.
 For education, you can teach in a local elementary school or a center for kids living with autism.
 Finally, if you have an interest in sports you can work with children and provide crucial encouragement and skills in this activity.
 Programs start at $225USD and all require a minimum of 2 weeks commitment, with the exception of the daycare, where you can also stay for 1 week.